steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

    CUDA_VISIBLE_DEVICES=2,3 python -m vllm.entrypoints.api_server --model
    /path/to/model --dtype float16 -tp 2 --port 8001 &

+See :ref:`mi300x-vllm-optimize-tp-gemm` for additional optimization suggestions.

 Choose different attention backends
 -----------------------------------

-vLLM on ROCm supports three different attention backends:
+vLLM on ROCm supports three different attention backends, each suitable for different use cases and performance requirements:

 - **Triton Flash Attention** - For benchmarking, run vLLM scripts at least once as a warm-up step so Triton can perform auto-tuning before collecting benchmarking numbers.
-This is the default setting.
+This is the vLLM's setting.

--  **Composable Kernel Flash Attention** - To use CK flash-attention, specify the environment variable as ``export VLLM_USE_TRITON_FLASH_ATTN=0``.
+- **Composable Kernel (CK) Flash Attention** - To use CK Flash Attention, specify the environment variable as ``export VLLM_USE_TRITON_FLASH_ATTN=0``.

 - **PyTorch naive attention** - To use naive attention (PyTorch SDPA math backend), either build the Docker image without Flash Attention by passing ``--build-arg BUILD_FA="0"`` during Docker build, or ``pip uninstall flash-attn`` inside the container, and export ``VLLM_USE_TRITON_FLASH_ATTN=0`` when running the vLLM instance.

+Refer to :ref:`Model acceleration libraries <acceleration-flash-attention>` to learn more about Flash Attention with Triton or CK backends.

 Use fp8 KV-cache data type
 --------------------------